 - Dissertation Proposal

-- Official transcripts and English translations of transcripts from the applicant’s first degree in law
+- Official transcripts and English translations of transcripts from the applicant’s first degree in law and LLM program.

 For more information, contact: